Angle-Brackets/Pixelinator/README.md

 - Rudimentary support for loading PNGs as bitmaps (must be RGBA format) and loading custom file formats like ``.ini`` through the config header.
 - Engine automatically pauses all processes if focus is lost to save resources (can be disabled if wanted).
+- Statically link the library to include and use in your own projects!

 ## In Progress
-- A better way to import the library other than just shoving the code in a project, but statically linking this has been a headache.
+- Text Rendering!

 ## Other Contributors
 - Thank you to [@rishitkhare](https://github.com/rishitkhare) for the logo, initial testing, and code contributions!